Latent Gaussian dynamic factor modeling and forecasting for multivariate count time series: Simulation study

 \section{Simulation study}

 In this section, we assess the performance of estimation and forecasting procedures introduced in Sections \ref{se:estimation} and \ref{se:forecast}.
-Here, we focus on Bernoulli, Poisson, and negative binomial marginal distributions with several parameter values.
+We focus on Bernoulli, categorical, Poisson, and negative binomial marginal distributions with several parameter values.
+Our goal is to check how the performance of our proposed methods compares to that of the traditional PCA methods in the factor modeling literature \cite[e.g.,][]{lam2011estimation,doz2011two,doz2012quasi}.